 Now, for reasons I'll explain in a moment, we convert this to anapaestic trimeters, (as indeed some previous translations have done):

-It's not love I’m asking for.
+It's not love I’m asking for:

-She'll stay away if smart.
+that's safely tucked away if smart.

 Recriminations won't start